t6kke/BadmintonSkillCalculator/README.md

 #### Formulas and calculation logic

 - `k_factor` is main "constant" that is used to scale the final ELO change
-- `current_ELO` is the current players ELO value before new ELO calculation is done
+- `my_current_ELO` is the current players ELO value before new ELO calculation is done
+- `opponents_ELO` is the opponent players ELO value before new ELO calculation is done
 - `expectation` variable calculation: `expectation = 1/(1+10**((current_ELO - current_ELO) / 400))`
 - `result` variable is 1 or 0 based if player won or loss
 - Final ELO change calue calculation: `ELO_change_value = k_factor * (result - expectation)`